 1. The project boundary can be clearly identified, and the technologies counted in the project are not included in another voluntary market or CDM project activity (i.e. no double counting takes place).
 The project boundary includes the place of the kitchens where the project stoves are applied and the place of fuel collection, production, and transport in Siaya County.
 The households in this project are not part of another carbon reduction project.
 The project shall list other improved stove projects in the project area to establish if any of the stoves are also included in another project, and if so excluded from the project counting (see in section B.7.1. monitoring parameter “Similar cook stove project activities in the project area”).

 2. The technologies each have continuous useful energy outputs of less than 150kW per unit (defined as total energy delivered usefully from start to end of operation of a unit divided by time of operation).
-From the FT (Kitchen test) we know that a Tembea stove uses 1.32t of fuel wood per year.
-With an energy content of fuel wood being 15GJ/t and its being a rocket type stove with thermal efficiency being at most 33%, then potential useful energy in a year is 6.53 GJ (1.32t x 15GJ x 0.33).
+From the FT (Kitchen test) we know that a Tembea stove uses 1.25t of fuel wood per year.
+With an energy content of fuel wood being 15GJ/t and its being a rocket type stove with thermal efficiency being at most 33%, then potential useful energy in a year is 6.21 GJ (1.25t x 15GJ x 0.33).
 This energy is delivered in at least 1hour 30min (30 minutes breakfast, 30 minutes lunch time and 30 minutes supper time) a day, which translates to at least 1.971 million seconds in a year.
-Hence the power rating of the Tembea stove is about 3.3 kW (6.53GJ/1.971 M sec).
+Hence the power rating of the Tembea stove is about 3.2kW (6.53GJ/1.971 M sec).
 This is far away less than 150KW thermal power output threshold for technologies under this methodology.

 3. The use of the baseline technology as a backup or auxiliary technology in parallel with the improved technology introduced by the project activity is permitted as long as a mechanism is put into place to encourage the removal of the old technology (e.g discounted price for the improved technology) and the definitive discontinuity of its use.
 Continuous use of the traditional stove (3-stone fire) shall be monitored through Monitoring Surveys (kitchen surveys) and in case it is significant, the emissions from the use of this stove shall be considered in the project emission.
 However, as stated in the methodology page 4, footnote 5, “The removal and continued non-use of three stone fires and other easily constructed traditional devices is in many cases unlikely and impractical to monitor.”